civican/legisinfo/42-1/bills/C-31/bill_text.md

   **(4)** In this section, **principal cause** means, in respect of a serious injury or threat of a serious injury, an important cause that is not less important than any other cause of the serious injury or threat.

-> **Explanatory Note**:
-> New.

 ### Section 38

 Section 79 of the Act is amended by adding the following after paragraph (o):

 subsection 75(1).

-> **Explanatory Note**:
-> Relevant portion of section 79:
-> *Existing Text*:
-> > An order made under any of the following provisions may provide that goods that are in transit to Canada at the time the order comes into force are entitled to the tariff treatment that was applicable to those goods immediately before that time:

 ### Section 39